Chesterfield County, South Carolina

 Chesterfield County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 43,273.
 Its county seat is Chesterfield.
-The largest city in the county is Cheraw.
-Chesterfield County is part of the Charlotte Metropolitan Area.
-It is located north of the Midlands, on its border with North Carolina.
+The largest community in the county is Cheraw.
+It is located north of the Midlands, in the Pee Dee region, on the border with North Carolina.

 History

 The county is named for Philip Stanhope, 4th Earl of Chesterfield, a British politician who opposed the Stamp Act of 1765, which was deeply unpopular in South Carolina, and who was known for always speaking up for the rights of the colonists while he was serving in the British Parliament and when he served as British Secretary of State.